scale-it/algo-builder/docs/testing-teal.md

 Example:

       runtime.setRound(5);
-This means that current round is set to 5 and transaction will pass only if first valid round is less than 5 and last valid round is greater than 5.
+This means that current round is set to 5 and transaction will pass only if first valid round is less than 5 and last valid round is greater than 5 for that particular transaction.
 Note: Block round remains same until user changes it by using `runtime.setRound(round)`.

 ## Flow of Testing